Second Sephora store confirmed for Auckland's Sylvia Park

 Global cosmetics giant Sephora has confirmed it will open a second store in Auckland's Sylvia Park shopping mall later this year.

-While the month it will open in is yet to be set, the French retailer said the decision to open a second store following the opening of its flagship on Auckland's Queen St in July last year was on the back of demand.
+While the month it will open in is yet to be set, the French retailer said the decision to open a second store following the opening of its flagship on Auckland's Queen St in July last year was due to demand.

 The store opening drew crowds of shoppers, many waiting in line well in advance of its official launch at 9am on July 20.